Cooking Gorgeous

 Soak the rice in warm salted water for 20 minutes.
 Then, place it in a sieve and rinse under cold running water until the water runs clear.

 Melt the butter in a pan over medium heat and add the peppers.
-Sauté for a few minutes until they begin to soften, then stir in the chopped tomatoes.
-Cook until the tomatoes are tender.
+Sauté for a few minutes until they soften, then stir in the chopped tomatoes and cook until they break down.

-Mix in the allspice, cinnamon, freshly ground black pepper, and salt, and sauté for another minute.
-Add the cooked lamb pieces along with the rice, and pour in the lamb broth.
+Add the allspice, cinnamon, black pepper, and salt, and sauté for another minute.
+Add the lamb back in along with the rice, then pour in the lamb broth.
+This is what gives the rice its flavor, since the pilaf takes on all the meat juices released during cooking.

-rice and stock are added to the pan
+Soaked rice and cooking juices from the lamb are added to the pan.

 lamb pieces are placed in a pot

-Cover the pan and cook on low heat for 20–25 minutes, being careful not to stir to maintain the layering.
-Once cooked, turn off the heat and let the pan sit covered for 10 minutes to allow the flavors to blend and the rice to become fluffy.
+Cover the pan and cook on low heat for 20 to 25 minutes.
+Try not to stir it, since this keeps the layers intact.
+Once it's done, turn off the heat and let the pan rest, covered, for 10 minutes so the flavors settle and the rice turns fluffy.
+Finish with a scatter of fresh parsley if you like a little color and freshness on top.

 Recipe Tips From the Chef